kadhiresan/kadhiresan.github.io/_posts/2017-02-25-nodejs-installation-and-startup-sails.md

 * Step 1
   - Download the you nodejs source code or pre-built installer for your platform
 * Step 2
-  - Install the node software, you download from the above link
+  - Install the node software, you download from the above link, you will see this type of screen in your last step in installation.

   ![_config.yml]({{ site.baseurl }}/images/nodejs_installation/nodejs-setup.png)

 * Step 3
   - Make sure you have Node and NPM installed by running simple commands to see what version of each is installed and to run a simple test program
   - Open the terminal or any similar command line tool, and type below commands

   ```
   $ node -v
     $ npm -v
   ```
 * Step 4
   - Install the Sails js globally, To install